 The aim of the scheme is to give members of the public a formal mechanism to make enquiries about an individual they are/were in a relationship with where there is a concern that the individual may be violent or abusive towards them.
+It also allows a person to enquire about an ex-partner, if concerned about their own safety, when no longer in the relationship.
 This is known as the 'right to ask'.

 Third parties may make an enquiry on behalf of a potential or existing victims if they have some form of contact with that victim (e.g. parent, neighbour, friend).
 Enquiries can also be made in relation to ex-partners.